 Your nearest stops are located at: New Road – with bus shelters on either side of the road.

-Slinky is a door-to-door demand-responsive transport service funded by Somerset Council for people not served by or unable to access conventional transport, do not have transport or have a disability and cannot access public buses.
+Slinky is a door-to-door demand-responsive transport service funded by Somerset Council.
+This service is for people not served by or unable to access conventional transport, do not have transport or have a disability and cannot access public buses.
 All the vehicles are accessible.
 The service can be used for various purposes including getting to local health appointments, or exercise classes, visiting friends or family, going shopping or attending social events.
 You can also use the Slinky as a link to other forms of public transport.

 The service is available to all eligible passengers which could include parents with young children, teenagers, students, the elderly, the retired and people with disabilities.